 As an example, whether the actual inflation is greater than or less than assumed is a significant factor on this projection.
 Under the SBMA program, a rate of inflation that is higher than the 2.75% assumption will result in purchasing power allowances that exceed our projections.
 On the other hand, a lower-than-expected rate of inflation will result in lower purchasing power allowances.
-For example, if inflation is 2.75% each year in the future (as currently assumed), the balance in the SBMA would be projected to last forever.
-If inflation is 3.75% each year in the future and the purchasing power level remained at 85%, the balance in the SBMA is projected to run out in approximately 40 years.
-Note that if the SBMA were projected to be depleted prior to 2089, a reduction in the purchasing power level would be recommended which would extend the period of sufficiency, albeit at a lower benefit level.
+For example, if inflation is 2.75% each year in the future (as currently assumed), the balance in the SBMA is not projected to be depleted.
+If inflation is 3.75% each year in the future and the purchasing power level remained at 85%, the balance in the SBMA is projected to be depleted in about 35 years.
+In accordance with the board's purchasing power policy, if the date of depletion is determined to occur prior to 2089, a reduction in the purchasing power level would be recommended to extend the period of sufficiency until 2089, albeit at a lower benefit level.

 We used a stochastic model to assess the likelihood of the SBMA paying all benefits at the 85% purchasing power level through 2089.
-Based on this analysis, there was a 29% probability of the funding being insufficient.
-This does not factor in the ability of the Board to lower the purchasing power level.
-Therefore, the probability of insufficiency at the 80% purchasing power would be less than 29%.
+Based on this analysis, there was estimated to be a 32% probability of the funding being insufficient.
+This does not factor in the ability of the board to lower the purchasing power level to as low as 80%.
+Therefore, the probability of insufficiency at the minimum 80% purchasing power level would be less than 32%.